|

 The subject of animal sacrifices leads us to Genesis 4:3-5, where we see Cain and Abel offering a sacrifice.
 (Whether it was a SIN sacrifice we can't say; however, it seems likely because this particular situation required a sin sacrifice, because verse 7 YHWH discusses sin.)
 Now, while we don't know exactly why YHWH rejected Cain's sacrifice, throughout the Torah (especially in Leviticus) we discover that only blood atones for sin.
 While Cain and Abel had obviously learned this truth somewhere, for some reason Cain decided to bring "produce from the soil."
 As you saw, YHWH obviously did not accept his offering, and Cain ultimately killed his brother in a fit of jealousy.

-At this point it is important to note that neither Cain nor Abel nor their parents nor anyone else on earth at that time were "Jews". there were no Jews until after Jacob begat the Tribe of Yehudah (Genesis 29:35; Matthew 1:1-2).
+At this point it is important to note that neither Cain nor Abel nor their parents nor anyone else on earth at that time were "Jews". there were no Jews until after our third Patriarch, Jacob, had a son named Yehuah (Judah) who ultimately became the Tribe of Judah (Genesis 29:35; Matthew 1:1-2, from which the term "Jew" originated).
 The Tanach ("Old Testament") shows that His Chosen were called Hebrews (Genesis 14:13).
 (See the lives of Abraham, Isaac and Jacob in the Tanach).
+"Hebrew" means, "to cross over" which is what Abraham, our first Patriarch, did when He accepted YHWH as His God and physically "crossed over" in the Land YHWH commanded him to enter (Genesis 12).

-The Scriptures read in context reveal that EVERYONE, beginning with Cain and Abel, was Torah observant - which negates the Christian claim that they don't have to obey God's Divine Instructions!
+Scripture read in context reveals that EVERYONE, beginning with Cain and Abel, was Torah observant - which negates the Christian claim that they don't have to obey God's Divine Instructions!
 ANYONE who believes in the God of Abraham, Isaac and Jacob is to be Torah observant, and He even said so FOUR TIMES IN A ROW in Numbers 15:13-16!
-YHWH chose Abraham because He wanted to (Deut.
-7:6-8) and He reiterated this in Jeremiah 31:32 by making His New Covenant with the Houses of Israel and Judah - both of whom were Torah observant....
+YHWH chose Abraham because He wanted to (Deuteronomy 7:6-8) and He reiterated this in Jeremiah 31:32 by making His New Covenant with the Houses of Israel and Judah - both of whom were Torah observant.

-Moving on, something powerful is revealed in this first parashah: YHWH tells Cain that he has the power to rule over sin!
+Something powerful is revealed in this first parashah: Not only do we see the first murder, but YHWH then tells Cain that he has the power to rule over sin!

 Genesis 4: 6 ADONAI said to Kayin, "Why are you angry?
 Why so downcast?
 7 If you are doing what is good, shouldn't you hold your head high?
 And if you don't do what is good, sin is crouching at the door - it wants you, but you can rule over it."